quantling/JudiLing.jl/docs/src/index.md

 Acc for build: 1.0
 ```

-After having obtained the results from the sequence functions: learn_paths or build_paths, we can save the results either into a csv or into a dataframe, the dataframe can be loaded into R with the rput command of the RCall package.
+After having obtained the results from the sequence functions: `learn_paths` or `build_paths`, we can save the results either into a csv or into a dataframe, the dataframe can be loaded into R with the rput command of the RCall package.

 ```julia
 JudiLing.write2csv(